-The site plan proposes one access point along Taylor Acres Avenue.
+The site plan includes one access point along Taylor Acres Avenue.
 Currently, Taylor Acres Avenue exists as a 50-foot-wide right-of-way, terminating at the boundary of the subject property.
-The PPS proposes vacating a portion of the existing right-of-way and dedicating additional right-of-way to provide an appropriate terminus of Taylor Acres Avenue in a cul-de-sac.
-The proposed terminus will be designed in accordance with Prince George's County Department of Public Works and Transportation Standard 100.05, for Urban Commercial and Industrial Road with 70-foot-wide right-of-way, and Standard 200.12 for Urban Cul-de-sac.
-The proposed right-of-way dedication and design of the public roadway is acceptable.
-Based upon the aforementioned site plan exhibit, from the proposed cul-de-sac, passenger vehicles entering the site will be directed to the north side of the building and all truck vehicles will be directed to the south side of the building.
-Staff support this on-site design feature intended to separate passenger vehicles from heavy vehicles.
+The PPS shows vacating a portion of the existing right-of-way and dedicating additional right-of-way to provide an appropriate terminus of Taylor Acres Avenue in a cul-de-sac.
+The terminus will be designed in accordance with Prince George's County Department of Public Works and Transportation Standard 100.05 for Urban Commercial and Industrial Road with 70-foot-wide right-of-way, and Standard 200.12 for Urban Cul-de-sac.
+The right-of-way dedication and design of the public roadway is approved.
+Based upon the aforementioned site plan exhibit, from the cul-de-sac, passenger vehicles entering the site will be directed to the north side of the building and all truck vehicles will be directed to the south side of the building.
+This on-site design feature, intended to separate passenger vehicles from heavy vehicles, is supported.
 In addition, the site plan exhibit depicts an access driveway located further north of Taylor Acres Avenue, which is intended to function exclusively as an emergency access point to and from the site.

-Staff recommend a truck turning plan with design vehicle classification be provided at the time of permit review, to demonstrate the movement of the larger vehicles within the site.
-The internal vehicle circulation is confined only to the site, thereby ensuring that no cut-through traffic will take place.
-Staff find that vehicular access and circulation for the proposed development to be sufficient.
+A truck turning plan with design vehicle classification shall be provided at the time of permit review, to demonstrate the movement of the larger vehicles within the site.
+The internal vehicle circulation is confined only to the site, thereby, ensuring that no cut-through traffic will take place.
+Vehicular access and circulation for the proposed development is, therefore, found to be sufficient.

-Based on the preceding findings, the vehicular, pedestrian, and bicycle transportation facilities will serve the proposed subdivision, meet the findings required of prior Subtitles 24 and 27, and conform to the master plan and MPOT, with recommended conditions provided in this technical staff report.
+Based on the preceding findings, the vehicular, pedestrian, and bicycle transportation facilities will serve the subdivision, meet the findings required of prior Subtitles 24 and 27, and conform to the master plan and MPOT.

-Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Sections 24-121(a)(5) and 24-122(b) of the prior Subdivision Regulations.
+10. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Sections 24-121(a)(5) and 24-122(b) of the prior Subdivision Regulations.
 The master plan includes goals and policies for the provision of public facilities (pages 79 and 80).
 However, these are not specific to the subject site.
 There are no master-planned police, fire and emergency medical service facilities, public schools, parks, or libraries recommended on the subject property.